Philips Hue: Operation

-The Hue Bridge is the central controller of the lighting system which allows the bulbs to "communicate" with Apple HomeKit and the app.
-In 2016, Philips released a new square shaped v2 bridge with increased memory and processor speed which replaced the round v1 bridge.
-The first-generation bridge received a final software update in April 2020, and support from the Philips web servers was discontinued.
-Functionality including grouping lights into rooms and scheduling scenes that depended on Philips servers to pack the instructions into a form the bridge executed could no longer be created.
-Users of the earlier v1 bridge had to update to a v2 bridge to be able to control their configuration.

-The Hue system was released in October 2012 on Apple Store, and was marketed as the first iOS-controlled lighting appliance.
+The Hue system was released in October 2012 through the Apple Store, and was marketed as the first iOS-controlled lighting appliance.
 Products released before 2019 use the Zigbee Light Link protocol, a compatible subset of Zigbee 3.0, to communicate, while lighting products released later use either Bluetooth or Zigbee 3.0.
 Smart switches, motion detectors, and other accessory devices such as the Hue HDMI sync originally used only the Zigbee Home Automation protocol, but later supported Zigbee 3.0.
-Hue system components can be controlled over the Internet, typically by smartphone apps over cellular or WiFi networks, or a Home Automation voice command interface.
+Hue system components can be controlled over the Internet, typically by smartphone apps over cellular or Wi-Fi networks, or a Home Automation voice command interface.
 Commands are delivered to the bridge via a wired Ethernet connection which transmits the commands to the devices over the Zigbee mesh network.
 The initial system had bulbs capable of producing up to 600 lumens, a limit later increased to 1600 lumens.

+The Hue Bridge is the central controller of the lighting system which allows the bulbs to communicate the app and smart home platforms.
+The round first-generation Hue Bridge was released in 2012 and supported Google Home and Amazon Alexa.
+In 2016, Philips released a new square-shaped second-generation bridge with increased memory and processor speed, support for up to 63 devices, and integration with Apple HomeKit which replaced the round first-generation bridge.
+The first-generation bridge received its final software update in April 2020, and support from the Philips web servers was discontinued.
+Functionality including grouping lights into rooms and scheduling scenes that depended on Philips servers to pack the instructions into a form the bridge executed could no longer be created.
+Users of the first-generation bridge had to purchase a second-generation bridge to be able to control their configuration.
+The Hue Bridge Pro was released in 2025 and includes a faster processor, more memory, support for up to 150 lights and 50 accessories, Matter support and built-in Wi-Fi.